Adel-EUAI/process-documentation-management-system/README.md

-# Process Documentation Management API
+# Process Documentation Management

-🚧 In Development

-## Overview
-This project is a backend API designed for managing industrial process documentation such as SOPs, PFDs, and P&IDs.
+A backend platform for managing process documentation in a structured, secure, and scalable manner.

-It supports version control, role-based access, and audit trails for engineering teams.
+## Project Structure

+### Phase 1: Authentication & Access Control ✅
+Implementation of secure user authentication and authorization mechanisms to control access to process-related knowledge and system resources.

+### Phase 2: Document Management System 🚧
+Design and implementation of a centralized document management system, including document structure, metadata handling, and versioning support.

-## Target Users
+## Future Projects
-- Process Engineers
-- EPC Companies
-- Industrial Plants
-- Engineering Consultants
+- Project 2: Process Engineering Computation Engine

-## Tech Stack
-- Python (FastAPI)
-- PostgreSQL
-- SQLAlchemy
-- JWT Authentication

-## Status
-MVP in progress
+- Project 3: Intelligent Process Optimization with ML